“Great week. Loren and the leadership team did a great job. Really enjoyed my small group this week.”

-Youth Celebration is a conference for high school students that have completed 9th-12th grade.
-It’s a week filled with exploration of faith, worship, new friends and recreation.
+Youth Celebration is a conference for high school students that have completed 9th-12th grade that is a week filled with exploration of faith, worship, new friends and recreation.
 This conference begins on Sunday evening with the “big hello” and closes with the “big goodbye” on Friday morning.
 Conference activities include energizers, keynote presentations, worship and music, small groups, afternoon recreation and evening vespers.
-Join the celebration with us, June 24-29, 2018!
-Click the schedule tab to learn more.

 Small groups are a key feature of this conference providing youth with a chance to build community with people from other churches.
 In small groups, youth are guided by adult leaders who facilitate building community, Bible study and discussions on matters of faith and life.
 Are you interested in becoming a small group leader?
 Click here to learn more!

 To create a safe, Christ-like environment for all participants to share their feelings and thoughts without fear of being persecuted or treated negatively.

 - To worship God in all that we do at Youth Celebration; not losing sight that we are all at Mo-Ranch because of the grace of Jesus Christ.

 - To help all participants fully understand the love of Christ and how to live a life of love as a Christian.

 - To help all participants learn about their faith journey in connection with our theme through small groups, worship, keynote and home group time.